Josh-Decime/Notes/2025/9 September/September_2025_Notes.md

+# 9/16/2025
+Iv got some good testing today for seance.
+It actually surprises me with how good some of its answers are, as long as it doesn’t have to bring in multiples.
+For example if you ask “what does seance do?” it gives a fantastic answer, but if you ask “what does each file of seance do?” then it will only summarize one file. –deep is definitely broken, whenever I run it the answer it provides is completely unrelated to the question.
+It's acting like the question isn't getting asked so it just gets random files & decides what it's going to say about them.

+ I got rid of all the reports on here because it was prioritizing those files before anything else so I was getting really weird answers sometimes.
+It might be a good idea to come up with a good solution to ignore certain files so the user can hide stuff like that from seance while still keeping it in the codebase.
+I think it might also be a good idea to have a variation of unveil that writes a json file that summarizes the project super in depth so it is easier for seance to answer questions if it references it.
+I wonder if the normal unveil report would be useful if you only put 1 that was up to date in it, rather than a bunch of reports that are all over the place across time & multiple projects.

+The index was out of date, so now it writes the index every time you run seance, I planned for it to do that initially but it slipped through the cracks until now.

+# 9/15/2025
+My energy levels by the time I could work on coding was completely gone!
+The only reason I did anything at all was to keep my code streak alive.
+I was dead.

 # 9/14/2025
 What a busy day!
 I’m so ready for bed. –deep flag can now be activated mid conversation.
 It also lists the retrieval context, with the scan type, hits, context & files.